AjayLiu/sheep-or-goat/README.md

 To run the website, use something like the [VSCode Code Runner Extension](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) to run app.py.
 Then you can view the site using the URL provided from the command line output.

 ### Deployment
-1. Publish the site on Heroku using continuous git integration. :tada:
+1. Publish the site on Render using continuous git integration.
+2. Add environment variable `PYTHON_VERSION=3.9.15`

 <!-- LICENSE -->